 “We should actively seek to spread the gift of education to more.
 This can be our important contribution to help achieve the United Nation’s Sustainable Development Goals.
 We have to recommit ourselves and our institutions to creating a better future – one that is more inclusive and sustainable.”

 The next months will be a time to build on this hope.
 It will also be a time to reconnect with colleagues and friends and work on these important goals together.
 Thank you for being a valued member of the Global Business School Network.
 We are very grateful for your many contributions and wish you and your communities good health and the courage to take on bold and impactful new initiatives in the new year.

 Soumitra Dutta is a Professor of Management at Cornell University and the Chair of the Board of Directors for GBSN.
 Previously he was the Founding Dean of the SC Johnson College of Business at Cornell and Chair of AACSB Intl.
-He is also the President of Portulans Institute and co-chaired the Global Future Council on innovation ecosystems for the World Economic Forum.
+He is also the President and Co-Founder of the Portulans Institute.